remondis-it/resample/README.md

 ### Auto-sampling

 ReSample supports auto-sampling which tries to reduce the configuration overhead for large object graphs.
 When auto-sampling is active the configuration is applied to all transitive references of the object graph.
 This way all Java Beans can be generated using one configuration.

+# How to contribute
+Please refer to the project's [contribution guide](CONTRIBUTE.md)